 The two options exist because the Mexican government ruled that it was unacceptable to force people to pay to use roads.
 However, it is definitely the toll roads that you want to stick to.

 These are better quality and well-maintained.
-You will find that police are stationed here and there, and you will pass by various checkpoints that exist for your security.
+Police are stationed here and there, and you will pass by various checkpoints that exist for your security.

 Tolls can be annoying but the costs are low and it is better to be safe than sorry.
 Just be sure to always carry plenty of change with you.